prospersu/Projects/README.md

 ---

-## Water Quality Monitoring Solution with Community Engagement (ENGG3851 Project, 2022)
+## Water Quality Monitoring Solution with Community Engagement

 * Contributed to a proposed solution for the Illawarra Local Aboriginal Land Council (ILALC) to monitor creek water quality using a three-tiered approach: hardware (data loggers), software (app/visualization), and community engagement (tours).
 * Involved in the **hardware design concept**, including the selection of professional-grade sensors (**HOBO MX2001** for water level, **HOBO MX2501** for pH/temp) and the **CAD design** of a buoyant, waterproof acrylic casing to house them.